litstack/litstack/docs/docs/fields/image.md

 ## Preview Image

-For the case that the first image from the list should be used as a preview image, you can use `firstBig` to display the first image bigger to show that the first image has a bigger meaning.
+In the case that the first image from the list should be used as a preview image, you can use `firstBig` to display the first image bigger to show that it has a special importance.

 ```php{3}
 $form->image('images') // images is the corresponding media collection.